simphotonics/stride/README.md

 ![2D-Array](https://github.com/simphotonics/stride/blob/main/images/array.svg?sanitize=true)

-In order to access the elements of the column with index 1 (highlighted using an orange rectangle) one would need to start the iteration at index 1 and then use a step size of 3 to move to the next element.
+In order to access the elements of the column with index 1 (highlighted using an orange rectangle) one would need to start the iteration at index 1 and then use a step size of 3 (the number of columns in the 2D-array) to move to the next element.

-The package [stride][stride] provides stride iterators and extension methods on `List` and `Iterable` that can accomplish the task described above.
+The package [stride][stride] provides stride iterators and extension methods on `List` and `Iterable` that can accomplish precisely the task described above.

 ## Usage

 To use this package include [stride] as dependency in your `pubspec.yaml` file.
 The program below demonstrates how to use the extension method [`stride`][stride-method] to iterate lists using a custom step size and start index.
-The iteration step size must not be zero.
-A negative step size may be used to iterate in reverse direction.
+Note that the iteration step size must not be zero.
+A negative step size and suitable start index may be used to iterate in reverse direction.

-Tip: When iterating *fixed* size lists (and especially typed lists) it is advisable to disable concurrent modification checks.
-There is a slight performance improvement that is evident when iterating very long lists.
+Tip: When iterating *fixed* size lists and especially typed lists it makes perfect sense to disable concurrent modification checks.
+The slight performance improvement is evident when iterating very long lists.

 ```Dart
 import 'dart:typed_data';